 Email: first-name.lastname@cea.fr

-Abstract—UML State Machine and its visualizations are ef- ficient to model the logical behavior of event-driven embedded systems.
-Model Driven Engineering generates executable code from state machines.
+Abstract—UML State Machine and its visualizations are effective in modeling the logical behavior of event-driven systems.
+Model Driven Engineering enables the generation of executable code from state machines.
 The generated code can then be modified by programmers.
 Round-trip engineering is a technique used to propagate changes made to code to the original model.
-However, existing round-trip engineering tools and approaches mainly fo- cus on structural parts of the system model such as those available from UML class diagrams.
+However, existing round-trip engineering tools and approaches mainly focus on structural parts of the system model such as those available from UML class diagrams.
 This paper tackles the problem of collaboration between software architects and programmers in developing event-driven embedded systems using UML State Machine to describe the behavior.
-We propose RAOES-a round- trip engineering and synchronization of model and C++ code, with which the software architects and programmers can freely switch between model and code to be efficient with their preferred practice.
+We propose RAOES, a round- trip engineering and synchronization of model and C++ code, with which the software architects and programmers can freely switch between model and code to be efficient with their preferred practice.

 INTRODUCTION

-UML state machines (USMs) and their visual representa- tions are efficient to describe, analyze and implement high level logic behaviors of event-driven embedded systems [1].
-A number of code generation approaches and industrial tools have been proposed in the context of Model-Driven Engineer- ing (MDE) [2] to automate the process of translating USMs into implementation [3], [4], [5], [6], [5], [7], [8], [9].
+UML state machines (USMs) and their visual representations are efficient to describe, analyze and implement high level logic behaviors of event-driven embedded systems [1].
+A number of code generation approaches and industrial tools have been proposed in the context of Model-Driven Engineering (MDE) [2] to automate the process of translating USMs into implementation [3], [4], [5], [6], [5], [7], [8], [9].

 Ideally, a full model-centric approach is preferred by MDE community due to its advantages [10].
 However, in industrial practice, there is significant reticence [11] to adopt it.
-On one hand, programmers prefer to use the more familiar program- ming language.
-On the other hand, software architects, work- ing at higher levels of abstraction, favor the use of models, and therefore prefer graphical languages for describing the system architecture high level logic behavior [11], [12].
+On one hand, programmers prefer to use the more familiar programming textual languages.
+On the other hand, software architects, who typically work at higher levels of abstraction, favor the use of models, and therefore prefer graphical languages for describing the system architecture behavior and logic [11], [12].

-The back-and-forth switching between between model and code raises the consistency and synchronization problem.
+The back-and-forth switching between model and code raises the consistency and synchronization problem.
 Round-trip engineering (RTE) [13] is proposed to synchronize different software artifacts, model and code in this case [14].
-RTE enables actors (software architect and programmers) to freely move between different representations and stay efficient with their favorite working environment.
+RTE enables developers (software architect and programmers) to freely move between different representations and stay efficient with their favorite working environment.
 In other words, RTE enables both model and code to be considered as development artifact.

 Approaches proposed for RTE are categorized as structure and behavior RTE. structure RTE refers to synchronization of structural concepts such as those available from class diagrams and code, and is supported by industrial tools such as IBM